google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_spread.rst

 Measures of center are very useful for giving you a “best guess” at a variable.
 But how useful are those guesses?

-In this section, we will learn about **standard deviation** and **variance**.
+In this section, you will learn about **standard deviation** and **variance**.
 Both of these measures of spread are useful to know since they lead to a better understanding about the accuracy of other statistics.
-We see this demonstrated in the example below.
+This is demonstrated in the example below.

 Trying to guess the value of a variable that doesn’t change much is a lot easier than trying to guess the value of a variable that changes drastically.
 To take